SuaMusica/stac/website/docs/styles/border_side.md

 # Border Side

-MiraiBorderSide allows you to define the Flutter BorderSide class using JSON.
+StacBorderSide allows you to define the Flutter BorderSide class using JSON.
 To know more about the BorderSide class in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/painting/BorderSide-class.html).

 ## Properties